-You really get a feel for the stunning mountain trek as well as the challenges along the way (note: not in english).
+You really get a feel for the stunning mountain trek as well as the challenges along the way (note: not in English).

 An important aspect to consider when planning your hiking trek along the Slovenian Mountain Trail is when to go.

-This is due to the fact that the winter months can be quiet cold and snowy.
+This is due to the fact that the winter months can be quite cold and snowy.
 The time with the best weather, when routes are clear from snow, is from mid-June to the end of September.

 It is a good idea to note that the high mountain huts are only open from July to September.
 The time between October and May may see high levels of snow.